 When they had a fair amount of sticks, they stopped to count to see if they had them all.
 Only 14.
 We talked about how many sticks they still needed and they came up with the answer of 6.

 One of my twins suggested we place the sticks in our mud sensory bin, though you can also just arrange them on a table or on the ground.

 Finally, they had assembled all their sticks or so they thought.
 They counted one more time and started putting the sticks in order only to realize they were missing the number 16.
 They ran off to find it.

 Remember the cat statue that was holding a stick?
 That was where I hid 16 and they passed by it many times before finally spotting it.
 They found it with a minute to spare.

 Luckily, one of my daughters stayed behind to arrange the sticks in the correct numerical order while her sisters searched for the last stick.
 So all they needed to do was add the number 16 stick and count to make sure everything was in the right order.

 It was and they beat the clock!
 They each got a prize!
 Later, they were hiding the sticks themselves and finding them, recreating the game.
 I love how they all worked together toward a common goal, got moving and learned about numerical order and other math skills.

 If your kids are a little older, a fun variation on this game would be to make 3 identical sets of sticks and have a race between the kids to see who can find theirs first and place them in numerical order.

 I hope you will try this number hunt activity with your own kids so they too can have fun learning while moving.
+Your kids will also enjoy these Number Activities for Preschoolers.
 For more Math through movement activities check out: